xiaoronglv/xiaoronglv.github.io/about.md

 Christian

-Ruby developer
+A mediocre software developer

 Admin of Ruby-China.org

-Used to be a doctor
+Used to be a medical student

 Used to be a product manager